What Are The Measures Of Angles B And C

 Advanced Techniques: Trigonometry and Similar Triangles

-For more complex scenarios, trigonometry plays a crucial role.
+For more complex scenarios, trigonometry makes a real difference.
 Trigonometric functions like sine, cosine, and tangent relate the angles of a right-angled triangle to the lengths of its sides.
-If you know the lengths of certain sides and an angle, you can utilize these functions to solve for unknown angles.
+If you know the lengths of certain sides and an angle, you can make use of these functions to solve for unknown angles.

 Example 4: Using Trigonometry